On the Soundness of Bealer's Logics: Bealer Decomposition

-\begin{itemize} \item Consider case 6 and let $t$ be the argument which is not a variable in $\bar{x}$ or which contains no free variables which are in $\bar{x}$ and all the previous arguments are variables in $\bar{x}$.
-Let $v$ be the alphabetically earliest variable not occurring in $A$.
+\item Let the term belong to category 6 and let $t$ be the argument which is not a variable in $\bar{x}$ or which contains no free variables which are in $\bar{x}$ and such that all the previous arguments are variables in $\bar{x}$.
+Let $v$ be the alphabetically earliest variable not occurring in $A$ or $\bar{x}$..
 Let $\bar{x}'$ be the permutation of $\bar{x}$ such that $[F(t_1,...,t,...,t_n)]_{\bar{x}'}$ is normalized.
 Then